Home The Estate Badminton House & Estate

 The medieval House was owned by the Boteler family from whom, in 1612, Edward Somerset, fourth Earl of Worcester, purchased the manors of Great and Little Badminton.
 Some years later, he gave Badminton to one of his sons, Sir Thomas Somerset who was the first to make what would be many significant alterations to the original House.

 The Somersets are descended from John of Gaunt, and the dukedom of Beaufort was created by Charles II in 1682, being granted to Sir Thomas’ great nephew, Henry Somerset, 3rd Marquess of Worcester in reward for his service to the Royalists in the Civil War.
-The first Duke and Duchess carried out extensive works on the House, Gardens and Grounds.
+The first Duke and Duchess carried out extensive works on the house, gardens and grounds.

 The origins of the sport of badminton are understood to date back to the games of battledore and shuttlecock played in ancient civilisations in Europe and Asia.
-It is thought that army officers in 1863 played a derivative of these earlier games at Badminton House, and perhaps this is how the sport became commonly referred to as badminton.
+It is thought that army officers in 1863 played a derivative of these earlier games at Badminton House in Gloucestershire, and perhaps this is how the sport became commonly referred to as badminton.
 The Entrance Hall reflects the dimensions of a modern Badminton Court.

-Badminton House
+Architectural Evolution of Badminton House

 Kings and Queens have visited Badminton over the centuries.
 Charles II stayed in the house, as did William of Orange on his return from the Battle of the Boyne.
 Our late Queen Elizabeth II’s grandmother, Queen Mary the wife of George V, stayed at Badminton for much of World War II, as a guest of her niece, the Duchess of Beaufort.

-The late Queen Elizabeth II was a regular visitor to the annual Horse Trials.
+The late Queen Elizabeth II was a regular visitor to the annual Badminton Horse Trials.
 It was the 10th Duke of Beaufort whose idea it was to hold an event in his Gloucestershire park in order that British riders could train for future international events.
 The first event was held in 1949.

-Today
+Badminton Today

 0